cparish312/hindsight/README.md

     * Run: `hindsight_server/initialize_server.py`

 3) **Running**
+    * For querying you may need to change the LLM and Embedding models in `hindsight_server/config.py` depending on your machine
     * It is recommended to run the server using `gunicorn` to improve the performance
         * `cd hindsight_server`
         * `gunicorn --certfile=$HOME/.hindsight_server/server.crt --keyfile=$HOME/.hindsight_server/server.key -w 4 -b 0.0.0.0:6000 run_server:app`